MAIA run artist-led interventions, exploring the relationship between artists, creative professionals, culture, place, economics and society.

-- P.O.C.; a peer-support forum for creative (arts, media & events) producers of colour.
-In partnership with BAMWorks.
-The forum addresses racial inequities that are prevalent in the creative industries, particularly in relation to access (of opportunity, resources, etc), asking how POC can organise, share and build with efficiency and equity.
+- P.O.C.; a network of creative (arts, media & events) producers, curators and administrators of colour.
+In partnership with BAMWorks, the forum addresses racial inequalities that are prevalent in the creative industries, particularly in relation to access (of opportunity, resources, etc), asking how POC can organise, share and build with efficiency and equity.

 - Creative direction and curation

 Mark Riviere, director